NEstelami/ZAPD/docs/xml_files.md

 ## Resources types

-The following will be a list of the resources/tags supported by ZAPD, and the attributes needed by each one.
-It's worth noting that every tag expects a `Name="gNameOfTheVariable"`.
+The following is a list of the resources/tags supported by ZAPD, and the attributes needed by each one.

 For most tags inside a `<File>` tag you should also set an `Offset` attribute.
 This is the offset (within the file) of the resource you are exporting.

+It's worth noting that every tag expects a `Name="gNameOfTheVariable"`.
+This is will be the name of the extracted variable.
+Every variable must be prefixed with `g` and the suffix should represent the type of the variable.

 ## File